augustogoulart/iws-feature-request/README.md

 http://ec2-54-218-77-21.us-west-2.compute.amazonaws.com/

-## Purpose
+## Methodology

-1. The app was developed very similarly as how I would develop an application for a client.
+**1.** The app was developed similarly as how I would develop an application for a client.

-2. Since day-1 the app was live as a simple static page, so the client could check the progress.
+**2.** Since day-1 the app was live as a simple static page, so the client could check the progress.

-3. If this were a real app I wouldn't say It's "done".
-This version would be the stage where the client validate its first idea and send some feedback for me to make changes
+**3.** If this were a real app I wouldn't say It's "done".
+This version would represent the stage where the client validate its first idea and send some feedback for me to make changes

 ## Stack